paulrovers/subway.test/readme.md

 smtp account login & mysql connection are required

+run composer install to get the required packages

 #database setup
 in the root directory of the project you can find subway.sql